luangm/learn4j/README.md

 Machine Learning Algorithm written in Java.

 ## Architecture
-The Learn4J algorithms are based on TWO graphs: an Expression graph and a Compute Graph, similar to Google's Tensorflow.
+The Learn4J architecture is based on an Graph of expressions.

-The Expression Graph is where the user specifies all the mathematical expressions to form an algorithm.

-The Compute Graph is generated internally and organized for efficient computation.

 ## Expression interface